Contact processes on the integers: Proof of Theorem

-\begin{cor} If $\mu\geq\lambda>0$ and $\mu>\mu_{c}$ then $\displaystyle{\frac{\bar{r}_{t}}{t} \rightarrow \alpha}$ almost surely. \end{cor}
+\begin{cor} If $\mu\geq\lambda>0$ and $\mu>\mu_{c}$, then $\displaystyle{\frac{\bar{r}_{t}}{t} \rightarrow \alpha}$ almost surely. \end{cor}

-\begin{proof} This result is deduced from Theorem \ref{speedlim} by the restart argument in Lemma 4.4 in \cite{T}, since $Y_{N}$ and $T_{Y_{N}}$ there are almost surely finite as proved in Proposition 4.2 of the same chapter. \end{proof}
+\begin{proof} This result is deduced from Theorem \ref{speedlim} by use of the restart argument in Lemma 2.14 (Lemma 4.4 in \cite{T}) , since $Y_{N}$ and $T_{Y_{N}}$ there are almost surely finite from Proposition 2.12 (Proposition 4.2 in \cite{T})) of the same chapter (paper). \end{proof}

 For proving Theorem \ref{thmsup} we will need Corollary \ref{corsupexp} below, which in turn requires the succeeding lemma.

 We note that the next proof goes through varying the ideas of the corresponding result for the right endpoint of the contact process (see e.g.\ Theorem 2.19 in \cite{L}) in order for the subadditive ergodic theorem to apply in this context.